apaz-cli/daisho/Lang-Design.md

 * Compiles to C

 * Excellent interoperability with C/C++
-    * `native` and `ctype` allows the user to generate `.h` header files, implement them, and statically link them into the resulting binary.
+    * `native` and `ctype` keywords allow the user to generate `.h` header files, implement them, and statically link them into the resulting binary.

-* Collections
+* First class support for Collections

-* Minimal overhead exceptions with enforced management

 Other Reserved Words: